Inspectors and Public Security

-You could also ask for help from a neighbour or relative to look after the upkeep of your home while you are away.
-It is your civic duty to comply with the municipal by-laws, including with respect to the length of your grass or snow build‑up on your property.
-Also, in your absence, if that neighbour notices any suspicious or unusual activity, he/she can alert the emergency services via 9-1-1.
+A neighbour, friend or relative can also help you by looking after the upkeep of your home while you are away.
+As a citizen, you have an obligation to comply with City by-laws, including those regarding the length of your grass or snow piled up on your property.
+If your neighbour notices any suspicious or unusual activity while you are away, he or she can alert emergency services by calling 9-1-1.

 Protecting your vehicle

 - Always lock your vehicle.

 - Never leave your keys inside a vehicle.